goodhood-eu/react-router-manager/README.md

     ],

     // Any other props you would pass to a Route
-    // We set this to `true` by default unlike the React Router.
+    // We default this to `true` unlike the React Router.
 Pass `false` to override.
-    exact: true,
+    exact: false,
     // ...
   },